cyberbotics/webots/docs/guide/tutorial-1-your-first-simulation-in-webots-20-minutes.md

 Webots displays a list of directories and files it just created.
 This corresponds to the [standard file hierarchy of a Webots project](the-standard-file-hierarchy-of-a-project.md).
-Click on the `Finish` button to close this window.
+Click on the `Done` button to close this window.

 Congratulations, you just created your very first Webots world!
 The 3D view should display a square arena with a checkered floor.